mzufferey/omics/index.md

 * druggability information from **DGIdb** (Cotto et al., 2018) and **DEPO** (Sun et al., 2018),

 * **Connectivity Map** (CMAP)   genome-scale library of cellular signatures that catalogs  transcriptional responses to chemical, genetic, and disease  perturbation.
 To date, the library contains more than 1 Million profiles resulting from perturbations of multiple cell types. - https://clue.io/cmap

+review with list of drug responses database: Deep learning for drug response prediction in cancer Delora Baptista, Pedro G. Ferreira and Miguel Rocha